Grizzly Creek Fire: August

 The Grizzly Creek Fire, which was first called the 120 Fire, was first reported around 1:30 PM on August 10, burning in Glenwood Canyon one mile east of Glenwood Springs, Colorado.
 Fueled by hot, dry, windy weather, the fire began spreading in multiple directions.
 Witnesses to the fire at its start included people rafting through the canyon and a Colorado Department of Transportation employee who tried to put it out with a fire extinguisher.
 Its growth towards Interstate 70 resulted in the interstate's closure from Glenwood Springs to Gypsum.
 By August 12, the fire had crossed both the interstate and the Colorado River.
-The power plant at the Shoshone Generating Station was evacuated, along with the communities of No Name, Lookout Mountain, and Coulter Creek.
+The power plant at the Shoshone Generating Station was evacuated, along with the communities of No Name, Lookout Mountain (Glenwood Springs),and Coulter Creek.
 The Glenwood Springs Community Center was named an evacuation point to connect evacuees with services and Battle Mountain High School was named an evacuation center.
 Local roads in the area were also closed, as well as portions of Bureau of Land Management-managed land and portions of White River National Forest.
 Air support was immediately brought in due to the fire's hard-to-reach location in the canyon.

 The fire grew rapidly with Red Flag winds and by the morning of August 13 it spread east towards Bair Ranch and southeast into Devil's Hole Canyon and doubled in size from 6,251 acre to 13,441 acre.
 It was one percent contained.
 Highway 82 was closed at Independence Pass due to excessive traffic and accidents resulting from drivers using rural, rugged dirt roads as alternatives to Interstate 70, which remained closed.
 The next day, on August 14, the Bureau of Land Management closed recreational sites and boat ramps around the southern part of the Colorado River near Dotsero.
 The fire spotted across Coffee Pot Rd. on August 15, with crews catching the spot fire before it could spread.
 The fire did continue towards Bair Ranch, with dozer lines being put in place to protect the core of the ranch.
 Air quality health advisories were put in place for areas east of the fire.